ps4star/ps4mgr/README.md

 NodeJS is the only dependency.
 Go to https://nodejs.org to install Node if you don't have it already.
 The ```node``` command must be in your path.

-You can optionally install git to auto-download ps4disasm into the required location (same directory as launcher.js).
+You can optionally install git to auto-download ps4disasm.

 # Usage